Just Stop Oil: BAFTA Film Awards

-On 13 March, four activists wearing 'Just Stop Oil' T-shirts disrupted the 75th British Academy Film Awards.
+On 13 March, four activists wearing 'Just Stop Oil' T-shirts disrupted the 75th British Academy Film Awards, at the Royal Albert Hall, in London..

 Football matches

 On 20 March, two supporters attempted to disrupt a football match at Arsenal's Emirates Stadium in London, but were intercepted.
 On 21 March, one supporter stopped play at a football match at Goodison Park in Liverpool when he ran onto the pitch and cable tied himself to a goalpost by his neck.
 The following day, one supporter briefly made it onto the pitch at Molineux Stadium in Wolverhampton.
 On 24 March, six supporters attempted to disrupt a match at the Tottenham Hotspur Stadium in north London.
 All were removed quickly, but the match was briefly stopped.

-Oil company protests and sabotage
+Oil Terminal Blockades

-Beginning on 1 April, they carried out England-wide blockades of ten critical oil facilities, intending to cut off the supply of petrol to South East England.
+Beginning on 1 April, activists carried out England-wide blockades of ten critical oil facilities, intending to cut off the supply of petrol to South East England.
 They claimed they were inspired by the UK lorry drivers' protests in 2000 that paralysed petrol distribution.
 On 14 April, Just Stop Oil activists stopped and surrounded an oil tanker in London, causing congestion on the M4 motorway.
 On 15 April, supporters targeted Kingsbury, Navigator and Grays oil terminals, blockading roads and climbing onto oil tankers.
 The same day it was reported that Navigator Thames, ExxonMobil, and Valero had secured civil injunctions to prevent protest at their oil terminals.
 On 19 April, Just Stop Oil suspended its actions against fuel distribution for a week in the hope of action from the government.
 On 28 April, about 35 Just Stop Oil supporters sabotaged petrol pumps at two M25 motorway service stations (Cobham services in Surrey and Clacket Lane services in Kent).